-- $200 per person per day for 1 night lodging, breakfast and evening meal (April 4th – 6th only).
+- $300 per person per day for 2 nights lodging, hearty breakfast and home-style evening meal are included.

-New in 2014, March through May we are offering a shed hunting all-inclusive package providing first-class lodging, hearty breakfast and home-style evening meal at our East River Lodge with your own private cabin, king bed, fireplace, TV and private bath.
+March through May we are offering a wild shed hunting all-inclusive package providing first-class lodging and home-style evening meal (breakfast no longer offered) at our East River Lake Oahe Lodge with your own private cabin/r0oom, fireplace, TV and private bathroom.

 - 1 day hunt/2 nights

-Near Gettysburg, South Dakota, the Brown family farms around 100,000 private acres of corn, sunflower, wheat surrounded by rolling prairie grasses.
+Near Gettysburg, South Dakota, the Brown family farms in 5 counties of private acres of corn, sunflower, wheat surrounded by rolling prairie grasses.
 In their dedication to responsible farming and land stewardship, they maintain healthy land for the family farming and wildlife habitat.
 Shelter belts, food plots and other wildlife management programs are all part of the yearly plan.